Fractional Programming for Kullback-Leibler Divergence in Hypothesis Testing: Numerical Results

 \subsection{Convergence and Runtime Analysis}

 We first assess the convergence behavior and computational efficiency of the proposed algorithms.
+For the KLD maximization, the covariance matrices $\bfR_H, \bfR_0$, and $\bfR_1$ are independently generated for each random environment.
+Each covariance is constructed as $\bfU\mathbf{\Lambda}\bfU^\herm$, where $\bfU$ is obtained from the QR decomposition of an i.i.d. complex Gaussian random matrix, yielding an isotropically random unitary eigenbasis.
+The eigenvalues of $\bfR_H$ are drawn i.i.d. from $\rm{Unif}[1,5]$, while those of $\bfR_0$ and $\bfR_1$ are drawn i.i.d. from $\rm{Unif}[0.1, 0.5]$.
 We consider a MIMO sensing setup with $N_t=N_r=32$ antennas and a sequence length of $T=50$.
 The SNR is set to 7 dB.
-We compare our proposed frameworks--FP-KLD (Algorithm~\ref{alg:FP-KLD}), MM-KLD (Algorithm~\ref{alg:MM-KLD}), and A-MM-KLD (Algorithm~\ref{alg:A-MM-KLD})--against the state-of-the-art benchmark, which is the MM-based algorithm proposed in \cite{tang:tsp:18}.
+We compare our proposed frameworks--FP-KLD (Algorithm~\ref{alg:FP-KLD}), MM-KLD (Algorithm~\ref{alg:MM-KLD}), and A-MM-KLD (Algorithm~\ref{alg:A-MM-KLD})--against the state-of-the-art benchmark, AWD-MM.

 Fig.~\ref{fig:KLDCurves} illustrates the evolution of the KLD objective function with respect to the number of iterations.
 Several key observations can be made regarding the convergence properties of the proposed schemes.
 First, all proposed algorithms exhibit a monotonic increase in the objective function, empirically validating our theoretical derivation that frames them as valid instances of the MM framework.
 Second, comparing the unaccelerated schemes, FP-KLD requires fewer iterations to converge than MM-KLD.
 This behavior directly corroborates our theoretical analysis in Section~\ref{subsec:relaxation}: FP-KLD utilizes a tight, anisotropic quadratic surrogate derived from the matrix fractional programming transform, whereas MM-KLD employs a nonhomogeneous relaxation.
 This relaxation based on Lemma~\ref{lem:nonhomogeneous} replaces the exact curvature with a conservative isotropic spectral bound, resulting in a looser surrogate and, consequently, a slower linear convergence rate.
 However, the proposed A-MM-KLD dramatically overcomes this limitation.
-By incorporating STEM, it effectively estimates the Jacobian of the fixed-point mapping, achieving a quasi-quadratic convergence rate.
+By incorporating STEM, it effectively uses secant-type information of the fixed-point mapping and exhibits much faster empirical convergence.
 As shown in Fig.~\ref{fig:KLDCurves}, A-MM-KLD converges rapidly requiring fewer iterations than the computationally heavier methods.

 While iteration count is an important metric, the practical latency of an algorithm is determined by the total runtime, which is the product of the number of iterations and the per-iteration computation time.
 Fig.~\ref{fig:runtime} presents a comprehensive runtime analysis.